spuddybuddy05/training/README.md

 Checking the length of a string is commonly used in websites where passwords are necessary.
 In general, the longer a password, the more secure it is.
 To test if an input is above a certain number of characters you can use the len() function that checks the length of a string and returns how many characters there are.
 Using if else statements it is simple to check whether or not a string has enough characters.

 # Postman calls
+### What is a postman call?

+### Creating an API
+Begin by using your terminal and enter "pip install flask" which will

 # Object Orientation